abdullahejazjanjua/dino-resnet-ssl/README.md

   - [x] Center update
   - [x] linear warmup of teacher model's temperature (0.04 to 0.07 during the first 30 epochs)
 - [x] Augmentations
+- [x] Cosine schedule for EMA
-- [] Dataloader
+- [ ] Dataloader
-- [] Optimizer
+- [ ] Optimizer
-  - [] Linear rampup to base lr: 0.0005 * batchsize/256
+  - [ ] Linear rampup to base lr: 0.0005 * batchsize/256
-  - [] Use cosine decay after this using cosine schedule
+  - [ ] Use cosine decay after this using cosine schedule
-- [] The weight decay also follows a cosine schedule from 0.04 to 0.4
+- [ ] The weight decay also follows a cosine schedule from 0.04 to 0.4